AdaCore/gnatstudio/docs/users_guide/extending.rst

 The first line after the `<?xml?>` tag should contain a comment describing the purpose and usage of the script.
-This comment is made visible in the :guilabel:`Plug-ins` editor.
+This comment is made visible in the the preferences page associated with this plug-in, under :guilabel:`Plugins` section of the preferences editor dialog.
 The list of valid XML nodes that you can specify under :file:`<root>` is described in later sections.
 It includes:

 * :ref:`\<action>\ <Defining_Actions>`